kevin-jones/phpMemcachedAdmin/README.md

-# phpMemcachedAdmin
+# Memcached & MySQL Live Stats

-Fork of phpMemcachedAdmin with HTML5 charts enabling a live stream of memcached activity
+Fork of phpMemcachedAdmin with HTML5 charts enabling a live stream of memcached activity.
+We have also added MySQL stats too so the two systems can be analysed in parallel.

 ## History